Kyuu-Ji/htb-write-up/netmon/write-up-netmon.md

 Listening on ICMP packets with tcpdump and then sending the test notification, we will get a ping response.
 This validates that we have command execution and the next step is a reverse shell.

-We will use the reverse shell the from Nishang _Invoke-PowerShellTcp.ps1_ that I upload on a webserver as _shell.ps1_.
+We will use the reverse shell from Nishang _Invoke-PowerShellTcp.ps1_ that I upload on a webserver as _shell.ps1_.

 Start webserver and listen on port 80:
 ```markdown